Family Violence Lawyers Melbourne – Victoria

 Recently the Sentencing Advisory Council (SAC) has advised the judiciary to take a tougher approach in respect of family violence, especially with breaches of Orders.
 The SAC, which is an independent statutory body, examines sentencing by the judiciary (Magistrates and Judges) and makes recommendations regarding sentencing of various crimes.

 The Family Violence Protection Act 2008 (Vic) allows the court to grant an Order when satisfied on the balance of probabilities that ‘the respondent has committed family violence against the affected family member and is likely to do so again’.
 This means that it is very easy to get an Order and it doesn’t require evidence or for the prosecution to satisfy the legal requirements of a criminal charge.
 You do not have to be ‘found guilty’ to have an Order made against you, but you do have to comply with an Order that has been made.
 Not doing so can mean up to two years in custody, a fine, or both.
+See our article on what you need to know about family violence intervention orders.

 In the past, it was possible to receive light sentences where charges relating to family violence were concerned.
 This has changed in the higher courts and reflects a toughening in community attitudes.
 Family violence is now treated very seriously by the judiciary.